Skip to main content

 • Are a student enrolled at least half time at an institution of higher education,

-• Live in an area with a temporary waiver because of an unemployment rate of over 10%.
-As of November 2025, there are no areas in Illinois with this waiver.
+• Live in an area with a temporary waiver A document that gives up a legal right or excuses a requirement because of an unemployment rate of over 10%.
+As of January 2026, there are no areas in Illinois with this waiver.

 The IDHS website has a screening tool that can help people determine if they fall under an exception to the work rule.